A TREE is a data structure used to represent hierarchical relationships between elements.

 The two common algorithms for traversing trees are:

-Although these algorithms are called “search”, they are not only used to search for a node.
-They are used to traverse the tree and perform any operation on the nodes that we want.
+Although these algorithms are called “search”, they are not only used to find a node.
+They are used to traverse the tree and perform any operation on the nodes we want.

-There is no one better than the other, in some problems DFS will be better, in others BFS, and in many it won’t matter.
-Let’s take a look at them.
+There is no one better than the other; in some problems, DFS will be better, in others, BFS, and in many, it won’t matter which one.
+Let’s take a look 👇

 Depth-First Search (DFS)

-This DFS method traverses the tree in depth, visiting all descendants of a node before moving on to the next sibling.
+This DFS method traverses the tree depth-wise, visiting all descendants of a node before moving to the next sibling.

-The DFS is called “in depth”, because it prioritizes going down vertically.
-It takes the root of the tree and goes down as far as it can.
-Then it goes back, moves horizontally, and goes down as far as it can again.
+DFS is called “depth-first” because it prioritizes going down vertically.
+So it takes the root of the tree and goes down as far as it can.
+Then it backtracks, moves horizontally, and goes down as much as it can again.

-Normally DFS is implemented as a simple recursive function:
+Typically, DFS is implemented as a straightforward recursive function:

 recursive_DFS(node, action)